AI Principles

 In the event of circumstances that may indicate a deviation from the declared principles, members may conduct an internal assessment of the situation and, if necessary, seek methodological support from the Association.

-The AIE Declarative AI Certificate may be issued to Association members upon confirmation of their support for the principles outlined in this Declaration.
+The AIEI Declarative Certificate may be issued to Association members upon confirmation of their support for the principles outlined in this Declaration.

-The AIEI Declarative AI Certificate remains valid until the end of the current membership period in the Association, provided that the principles outlined in the Declaration are followed, the internal rules of the Association are respected, and organizational and financial obligations are fulfilled.
-If the membership period ends without renewal, the AIE Declarative AI Certificate’s validity automatically terminates without further notice.
+The AIEI Declarative Certificate remains valid until the end of the current membership period in the Association, provided that the principles outlined in the Declaration are followed, the internal rules of the Association are respected, and organizational and financial obligations are fulfilled.
+If the membership period ends without renewal, the AIEI Declarative Certificate’s validity automatically terminates without further notice.

-The Association reserves the right to revoke the AIE Declarative AI Certificate in the following cases:
+The Association reserves the right to revoke the AIEI Declarative Certificate in the following cases:

 - submission of a written request by the certificate holder for voluntary withdrawal;